salesforce-ux/design-system-ui-kit/README.md

 ### Salesforce Sans fonts

 1. [Download the Design System Zip](https://www.lightningdesignsystem.com/resources/downloads/)
-2. Find the fonts in /assets/fonts
+2. Find the fonts located in the `/assets/fonts` directory
 3. Install the fonts on your system

 ## License